How COVID-19 Has Changed the Way We Shop Locally

 With all this emphasis on shopping locally, small businesses can get in on the action by meeting their customers where they’re at.
 As a business owner, you may be wondering how to communicate change to your customers.
 The current times have created an upheaval of day-to-day life for businesses and their customers, making it difficult to connect within the community.

 That’s why Nextdoor has been so instrumental in helping small, local businesses flourish.
+With small business advertising tools designed to fit your budget, it's easy to connect with your local community on Nextdoor.

 A Nextdoor survey found that 98% of users say local businesses make a substantial positive or positive impact on their neighborhoods' quality of life.
 Better than a social networking site, Nextdoor is a community-centered hub full of real people who work and live in your community.
 There’s no hiding behind fake names.
 Instead, it’s full of the same people you might meet at your local school or grocery store.